vietnamese coffee recipe

 How is my matcha Vietnamese iced coffee different?

-The only difference between mine and what is traditionally served is I added matcha to the condensed milk.
+The only difference between my recipe and traditional Vietnamese coffee is I added matcha to the condensed milk.
 I think the bitterness from the matcha powder balances out the sweetness from the condensed milk.
-Balancing out the sweetness from the matcha powder is a technique I employ in a variety of matcha desserts like in my matcha tiramisu.
+Balancing out the sweetness from the matcha powder is a technique I employ in a variety of matcha desserts like in my matcha tiramisu and matcha drinks like my matcha hot chocolate.

 Adding matcha to my Vietnamese coffee